 Mental Health Impacts of Autistic Burnout

 • Anxiety and Depression: Autistic individuals experiencing burnout may struggle with anxiety and depression, which can manifest as feelings of hopelessness, despair, and a lack of motivation.
-The relentless pressure to conform to neurotypical standards can exacerbate these feelings, making it difficult to find joy in daily activities.
+The relentless pressure to conform to neurotypical standards causes these feelings, making it difficult to find joy in daily activities.

 • Emotional Regulation Challenges: Autistic burnout can disrupt emotional regulation, leading to intense emotional responses, mood swings, and difficulty managing stress.
 This can result in frequent emotional outbursts or periods of emotional numbness, further complicating social interactions and personal relationships.